A Southern family recipe, these easy yeast rolls are perfectly soft and fluffy. Enjoy these homemade dinner rolls with any Southern supper.

 With a pizza cutter, cut the circle into sixteen pieces.

-Spray two 9×13 inch pans with cooking spray.
+Spray two 9×13-inch baking dishes with cooking spray.

 Roll each triangle up beginning on the big end and rolling towards the point.

-Space them out a bit and put them in two 9×13 pans.
+Space them out a bit and put them into the prepared pans.